nttham/OTP/README.md

  * **otpExpiryTime**: The Expiry time for the generated code (default 15)

-To use this module you have to instantiate the otp.js and can call generateOtp and validateOtp also you have to provide proper config.json
+To use this module you have to instantiate the otp.js and can call generateOtp and validateOtp using the roouter also you have to provide proper config.json